Getting StartedInstallation

 Extras

 You have installed the core functionality of Flama already.
-However, you might need some extra functionality when working in your project:
+However, you might need some dependencies to add extra functionality to your project:

 • Pydantic: A library for data validation and settings management with support for type hints.